0sunrise/Quantis/Masternode_guide_for_Linux_Server.md

     3-5.
 Starting wallet daemon
 4. Local Windows wallet setup2
 5. Starting Masternode
 6. Checking masternode status
+7. How to manage the coins
-7. Official links
+8. Official links

 This guide is for manually setup
 If you prefer simpleness to concreteness, use [a install script  made by Chased1K](https://github.com/Chased1k/quantis).